Skip to Content

 Technology Stack

-This TypeScript-first codebase leverages modern development tools and frameworks across all layers of the stack.
+This TypeScript-first codebase uses modern tooling across the stack.

 Frontend Technologies